honojs/website/examples/cloudflare-durable-objects.md

 By using Hono, you can write [Durable Objects](https://developers.cloudflare.com/durable-objects/) application easily.

-## Snippets

-Hono can handle `fetch` event of Durable Objects and you can use with powerful router.
+Hono can handle a `fetch` event of Durable Objects and you can use it with the powerful router.

 ```ts
 import { Hono } from 'hono'